Shut In campaign

 The campaign called for an end to the segregation, congregation and isolation of people with disability.

-There has long been a commitment by governments in Australia to provide community based accommodation services to people with disability.
+There has long been a commitment by Australian governments to provide community-based accommodation services to people with disability.

 Over time this commitment had decreased to the point where a number of governments had redeveloped old institutions and provided congregate models of care to people with disability.
-This is in breach with the Australian Government’s obligations under the Convention on the Rights of Persons with Disabilities (CRPD).
+This is a breach of the Australian Government’s obligations under the Convention on the Rights of Persons with Disabilities (CRPD).

-Meg Sweeney talks about being a community visitor and parent of a child with disability.
+- Meg Sweeney talks about being a parent of a child with disability

-John Le Breton talks about people with disability living in the community, and the devolution of an institution.
+- John Le Breton talks about people with disability living in the community